awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/job_queue.md

 EoF
 ```

-Let's explore the configuration parameters in the structure:
+Lets explore the configuration parameters in the structure:

 - **priority**: job queues with a higher priority are evaluated first when associated with the same compute environment.
 Priority is determined in descending order.
 - **computeEnvironmentOrder**: the set of compute environments mapped to a job queue and their order relative to each other.
 A compute environment with a **lower** value of `order` is tried for job placement first.
 We specify the On-demand compute environment to be tried first to ensure that we have compute capacity throughout the whole execution, thus being able to comply with SLAs should there be any.

-{{% notice info %}}
+{{% notice note %}}
 All the compute environments within a queue must be either (`SPOT` and/or `EC2`) or (`FARGATE` and/or `FARGATE_SPOT`).
 EC2 and Fargate compute environments can't be mixed.
 We will only work with `SPOT` and `EC2` compute environments.
 {{% /notice %}}